Last updated: 16 March 2023

-2.1 We collect personal information about you when you voluntarily submit information directly to us through our Service.
+3.1 We collect Customer Data about you when you voluntarily submit such data directly to us through our Service.
 This can include information you provide to us when you register with us, edit your profile, uploaded content, purchase services, correspond with us, respond to a survey, enter a promotion or use some other feature of our Service.

-2.4 We also automatically collect personal information indirectly about how you access and use the Service and information about the device you use to access the Service.
+3.4 We also automatically collect Customer Data indirectly about how you access and use the Service and information about the device you use to access the Service.

-2.6 We may link or combine the personal information we collect about you and the information we collect automatically.
+3.5 We may link or combine the Customer Data we collect directly from you and the Customer Data we collect automatically from you.
 This allows us to provide you with a personalised experience regardless of how you interact with us.

-2.7 We may anonymise and aggregate any of the information we collect (so that it does not directly identify you).
-We may use anonymised information for purposes that include testing our IT systems, research, data analysis, improving our site and developing new products and features.
+3.7 We may anonymise and aggregate any of the Customer Data we collect about you (so that it does not directly identify you).
+We may use such anonymised information for purposes that include testing our IT systems, research, data analysis, improving our site and developing new products and features.

 What are cookies?